Reg. 11 Academic Integrity (effective after 4 October 2021)

 Throughout the academic integrity process, students will normally be expected to speak on their own behalf unless, for example, communication aids are required due to a disability.

-In both an ACP and an AIC a student may be accompanied by a person in a support capacity.
-This cannot be anyone who has been involved in relevant activities and would typically be a member of staff of the University, such as the Students’ Union or the student’s personal tutor.
+In an ACP, an AIC, or Appeals Committee, a student may be accompanied by a person in a support capacity.
+This cannot be anyone who has been involved in relevant activities and would typically be a member of staff of the University, such as the student’s personal tutor or a senior tutor, a representative of the Student’s Union Advice Centre, a friend or family member.
 All accompanying persons will be provided with written guidance regarding their role and expected conduct within the context of the meeting.

 B2.5 Reasonable Adjustments

 Reasonable adjustments to the processes described in the regulation, including the extension of deadlines for student responses, will be considered by the Chair of an Academic Conduct Panel or secretariat of an Academic Integrity Committee, and will be made where the student can provide relevant third party evidence that demonstrates the need for those adjustments.